FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: client/app/components/LogInOut.js`

-Why is this a normal `<a>` link when we used a `fetch` request for `/user`?
-Because this is the single time our users will actually be redirected away from the React client—they need to get to the FusionAuth login page.
+You might be wondering why I'm using a normal `<a>` link here instead of a `fetch` request for `/user`?
+In order to leverage FusionAuth's OAuth with the Authorization Code Grant, we have to redirect the browser over to FusionAuth.
+While you might want to avoid redirecting away from the React app, this workflow adds a lot of security and also provides an ideal separation of concerns.
+Plus, you can style the FusionAuth login page to look like your application, which means the user won't realize they've been redirected.

-We could write a link directly to FusionAuth, but I think it's cleaner to go through the Express app.
+We could write a link directly to FusionAuth, but I think it's cleaner to go through the Express app because the FusionAuth OAuth workflow requires a somewhat complex URL to start.
 Remember the structure we detailed earlier:

 ```React <-> Express <-> FusionAuth```